 Education for Sustainable Development (ESD) is a key element of the 2030 Agenda for Sustainable Development.
-Its aims form one of the targets of the Sustainable Development Goal on education (SDG 4 - Target 4.7) and it is considered a driver for the achievements of all 17 SDGs.
+Its aims form one of the targets of the Sustainable Development Goal (SDG) 4 on education (Target 4.7) and it is considered a driver for the achievements of all 17 SDGs.

-UNESCO promotes ESD through the Global Action Programme (GAP) launched at the 2014 World Conference on Education for Sustainable Development in Aichi-Nagoya, Japan.
+UNESCO promotes ESD through the Global Action Programme (GAP) launched at the 2014 World Conference on ESD in Aichi-Nagoya, Japan.
 It focuses on generating and scaling up ESD action at all levels and in all areas of education, and in all sustainable development sectors.
 Adopted in 2015, the 17 SDGs, with their 169 targets, provide the context for further upscaling and mainstreaming ESD.